-While our offices are temporarily closed to adhere to social distancing requirements, our team is working remotely and ready to serve you.
-Most in-person services provided at DOR offices are available online and we encourage businesses to take advantage of these services for faster processing.
+While our offices are closed due to the pandemic, our team is working remotely and ready to serve you.
+Most in-person services provided at DOR offices are available online.

 While offices are closed, there will be delays in processing incoming and outgoing U.S. mail.
 This includes things such as general correspondence, processing paper tax returns, applications, and/or permit requests, petitions or request for administrative review, and acknowledgment of any legal documents.